-electrodes ensures a reliable formation resistivity measurement by
+“guard” electrodes, ensures a reliable formation resistivity measurement by

 focussing the injected current in a way that maximises vertical resolution and

-penetration into the formations while avoiding
+penetration into the formations while avoiding dissipation in the borehole

-formation conductivity and capacitance values.
+and capacitance (µF) values.

 Due to focussing of the injection current, this method allows a resolution of